 First and foremost, the only way you can truly know if Insanity is right for you is to try it out for yourself.
 You can read every Insanity workout review in the world, but you’ll never know until you hit the play button yourself.

-Luckily, right now you can try the Insanity workout free for 30 days.
+Luckily, right now you can try the Insanity workout free for 14 days.
 All you need to do is sign up for the free Beachbody on Demand trial.
-Then you can stream Insanity, along with many other popular workouts, free to all your devices for 30 days.
+Then you can stream Insanity, along with many other popular online workouts, free to all your devices for 14 days.
 After that, if you want to continue, it’s only a little over $12 per month.
-Way cheaper than a gym membership!
+Or go for the annual plan for just $99/year.
+That’s 36% off and it’s way cheaper than a gym membership!

-Insanity Workout Review: What You Can Really Expect (The Good AND the Bad I Found Out)
+Stream the Insanity Workout Free: What You Can Really Expect (The Good AND the Bad I Found Out)

 I’ve been through the Insanity program.
 Truth be told: